Writing

 The takeaway

 Three questions carry the whole design.
 The taxonomy answers what to store: seven kinds, three of them borrowed from how people remember and four added by building agents.
 Postgres answers where it goes: exact reads in a SQL table, semantic reads (knowledge, and the tools to act on it) in a pgvector index, relationships in a graph, all in one database.
 The loop answers when to touch it: deterministic reads before the model thinks, just-in-time reads while it works, durable writes when it stops.
-Get those three right and you have crossed most of the distance between a demo that forgets you and a system that does not.
+A fourth question waits at scale: one Postgres is the right default, and you graduate a single axis, vector scale, graph depth, or retrieval quality, only once you have measured it past the line.
+Get those right and you have crossed most of the distance between a demo that forgets you and a system that does not.